DivergentClouds/tundra/readme.txt

 	; has no effect if CMP flag is set and dest is PC
 	POP dest

-	; removes the top element of the stack
+	; removes the top src elements of the stack
-	DROP
+	DROP src

+	; removes the top imm elements of the stack
+	DROPI imm

 	; copies a value that is src items deep in the stack to dest ; dest may not be PC